seqwith/seqwith/README.md

 - 👋 Hi, I’m @seqwith
 - 👀 I’m interested in Programming and Cybersecurity
-- 🌱 I’m currently learning Cybersecurity Skills
+- 🌱 I’m currently learning Cybersecurity Skills, Python, and Front End Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing at this time, but hope to in the future.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 seqwith/seqwith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.